-While I was General Counsel for LakePoint Sports, I gained firsthand experience of Taylor English’s client driven approach to providing the highest-quality legal services.
-The Taylor English model is unique to the legal market.
-The opportunity to work with high caliber lawyers focused on delivering value to clients resonates with how I have practiced law over my twenty year career.
-This is a firm filled with lawyers who thrive on seeking cost effective, results oriented solutions for the legal needs of clients.
+While I was General Counsel for LakePoint Sports, I experienced the value of Taylor English’s unique approach to providing the highest-quality legal services.
+The opportunity to work with high caliber lawyers focused on delivering value to clients resonates with how I have practiced law over my twenty-five year career.

-Jonathan D. Crumly Sr. is an accomplished construction and development attorney, handling complex transactions and dispute resolution.
 He has assisted developer clients in closing over $200,000,000 in Public Private Partnership (P3) bond transactions.
-He has defended and prosecuted all types of construction-related claims, including delay, interference and acceleration claims, extended overhead claims, and claims of defective construction and defective design.
+He has defended and prosecuted all types of construction-related claims and numerous complex commercial claims, achieving verdicts in excess of $7,400,000, arbitration awards in excess of $7,900,000, as well as defense verdicts.
 On the transactional side, Mr. Crumly has extensive experience with P3 transactions, joint venture agreements, design-build, general contractor and construction management contracts, architectural and engineering agreements, program management agreements and corporate governance issues.

-Preceding his position at LakePoint, Mr. Crumly was a founding partner of Maner Crumly Chambliss LLP and a partner at Alston & Bird LLP.
+Preceding his position at LakePoint, Mr. Crumly was a founding partner of a full-service law firm and a partner at a large international law firm.

 Mr. Crumly assisted in the representation of a national multi-family developer in defending the first ever class action lawsuit arising from mold inhalation claims by residents.
-He has obtained a $7,400,000 jury verdict for a client whose employees stole sensitive company data to form a competing business, a defense verdict for a real estate developer who faced damages claims in excess of $1,000,000, and has won arbitration awards for his clients as large as $7,900,000.
-For LakePoint Sports, he negotiated the design, construction management and other agreements with an aggregate development budget exceeding $100,000,000.
+He has obtained a $7,400,000 jury verdict for a client whose employees stole sensitive company data to form a competing business, a defense verdict for a real estate developer who faced damages claims in excess of $1,000,000 in three separate cases, and has won arbitration awards for his clients as large as $7,900,000.
+For LakePoint Sports, he negotiated the design, construction management, and other development agreements with an aggregate development budget exceeding $100,000,000.
 In 2006, he was selected as a Georgia Super Lawyer Rising Star by Atlanta Magazine / Law and Politics Magazine in their annual list of top lawyers in the state of Georgia.

 The Church of the Apostles, Vestry, 2014-2016